 The DSCA bills the countries every six months for loan repayments.
-Accrued interest receivable is calculated as simple interest based on the terms of the loans with the countries, except for loans owed to the Federal Financing Bank where an extra 4% is added to the interest rate stated in the loan.
+Applying terms of the loans with the countries, accrued interest receivable is calculated as simple interest method.
+Interest accrued on unpaid balances use the same interest rate plus 4% for loans owed to the Federal Financing Bank.

-The allowance for credit subsidy account for the FMFDLF account is calculated taking into consideration three transactions: (1) transfers of subsidy from the program account to the financing account (the subsidy is the difference between the expected cash outlays from the U.S. Government and the present value of the expected collections); (2) interest payments from the U.S. Treasury to the financing fund; and (3) upward adjustments due to reestimates as U.S. Treasury borrowing rates change over time from the loan repayment rate and an increase in estimated defaults on the loan.
+The allowance for credit subsidy account for the FMFDLFA account is calculated taking into consideration three transactions: (1) transfers of subsidy from the program account to the financing account; (the subsidy is the difference between the expected cash outlays from the U.S. Government and the present value of the expected collections); (2) interest payments from the U.S. Treasury to the financing fund; and (3) upward adjustments due to reestimates as U.S. Treasury borrowing rates change over time from the loan repayment rate and an increase in estimated defaults on the loan.

-The abnormal debit balance for allowance of \$6.9 million in the FMFDLF is the unamortized portion of the subsidy reflecting the cost of the loan to the U.S. Government.
+The abnormal debit balance for the allowance of \$10.6 million in the FMFDLF is the unamortized portion of the subsidy that results from a credit balance reflecting the cost of the loan to the U.S. Government.
 A debit balance results from: (1) interest expense paid on U.S. Treasury borrowings and (2) downward adjustments due to reestimates when the loan repayment rate exceeds the U.S. Treasury borrowing rate, and a decrease in estimated defaults.
 The loans in the FMFDLF account are categorized as moderate to medium risk and were expected to have an increasing amount of defaults over the years.
 This was built into the subsidy amount.
 As the loan matured, none of the loans defaulted and the U.S. Treasury borrowing rates fell below some of the loan interest rates.
 This resulted in downward reestimates and a negative subsidy rate for the loans, which resulted in a debit balance in the allowance for subsidy.
 This unexpected debit balance has occurred for several years due to the downward reestimates due to zero defaults.

-Total Amount of Direct Loans Disbursed Dollars in Thousands As of September 30, 2009 and 2008 2009 200 8 Direct Loan Programs Foreign Military Financing Account \$ 57,950 \$ 95,055 Total Direct Loans Disbursed \$ 57,950 \$ 95,055
+Total Amount of Direct Loans Disbursed Dollars i n Thousands

+As of September 30 : 2010 200 9

+Direct Loan Programs

+Foreign Military Financing Account \$ 125,054 \$ 57,950

+Total \$ 125,054 \$ 57,950